sotoplatero/vicaria/src/lib/content/services/chronic-digestive-problems.md

 - You have IBS (any type—C, D, M, or unspecified) and conventional approaches aren't cutting it
 - You suspect SIBO or have been diagnosed but don't know what to do next
-- Chronic bloating is affecting your work, social life, or relationships
+- Chronic bloating is affecting your work, social life, or relationships (our [Bloating Relief Program](/service/bloating-relief) focuses specifically on reducing bloating and digestive discomfort)
 - GERD or acid reflux won't respond to medication alone
 - You've tried elimination diets but don't know how to reintroduce foods properly
 - Food sensitivities are controlling what you can eat